natura-cosmeticos/natds-rn/docs/ProjectStructure.md

 New code should be placed in the `src` folder.
 Shared code and components should be located under the `src/common` folder.
 Token related stories should be located under the `src/tokens` folder.
-Public components (the ones the users will import) should be locatend in the `src/components` folder.
+Public components (the ones the users will import) should be located in the `src/components` folder.

 > in the `lib` folder there are several legacy components that are being refactored and then, moved to src.
 > before add a new component you could check out this folder for reference